Zaozzz/SM-CBNet/README.md

 <div align="center">
   <img src="model.jpg" alt="SM-CBNet Model" width="600"/>
 </div>

-We propose **a speech-based diagnostic model** for PD, aiming to enhance the diagnostic accuracy using deep learning techniques.
+We propose **a speech-based diagnostic model** for PD.
 We adopt the **SMOTE–ENN** oversampling method to solve the data imbalance problem, and develop a hybrid model that integrates a **CNN** and **BiLSTM** to efficiently extract the speech features and capture temporal dependencies.

 ---